New FTX CEO says lax oversight, bad decisions caused failure

-WASHINGTON (AP) — The new CEO of the failed cryptocurrency exchange FTX is appearing before a House committee Tuesday, detailing for lawmakers the lack of oversight and financial controls that he discovered since taking over the company a month ago.
+WASHINGTON (AP) — Sam Bankman-Fried, founder and former CEO of the failed cryptocurrency exchange FTX, helped 1,500 Bahamian investors remove $100 million from their accounts while other customers around the world were locked out of the exchange, according to the company’s new CEO, who testified before a House committee Tuesday

-John Ray III called FTX’s collapse one of the worst business failures he has seen — a “paperless bankruptcy,” fueled by an “unprecedented lack of documentation.”
+FTX CEO John Ray III, who has guided dozens of companies, including Enron, through bankruptcy restructuring, called FTX’s collapse one of the worst business failures he has seen — a “paperless bankruptcy,” fueled by an “unprecedented lack of documentation.”

+For nearly four hours, without a break, Ray told lawmakers about the lack of oversight and financial controls that he discovered since taking over FTX a month ago.
+He found a loan where Bankman-Fried was both the issuer and the recipient.
+There were expenses approved by emoji.
+FTX didn’t have accountants.
+For record-keeping, employees used QuickBooks, pre-packaged software typically used by small and medium-sized businesses, to manage FTX’s finances.

+“Nothing against QuickBooks,” Ray said.
+“It’s a very nice tool, just not for a multibillion-dollar company.”

-Notably absent from the hearing before the House Financial Services Committee is FTX’s founder and former CEO Sam Bankman-Fried, who was arrested in the Bahamas just hours before he was scheduled to testify.
+Notably absent from the hearing before the House Financial Services Committee was Bankman-Fried, who was arrested in the Bahamas just hours before he was scheduled to testify.
 The arrest was made at the request of the U.S. government, which on Tuesday announced criminal charges against Bankman-Fried including wire fraud and money laundering.

+The timing of Bankman-Fried’s arrest frustrated many committee members.
+Republican Rep. William Timmons, of South Carolina, called the timing “bizarre” and added that, as a former prosecutor, he couldn’t imagine why any prosecutor wouldn’t want “hours of congressional grilling for the target of an investigation” to help make a case.

 FTX filed for bankruptcy protection on Nov.
 11, when the firm ran out of money after the cryptocurrency equivalent of a bank run.
 The collapse of crypto’s second-largest exchange has garnered worldwide attention, and prompted worries in the crypto industry that the pain could become widespread.
-Estimates are that FTX customers could wind up losing billions of dollars.
+Ray estimated that about $8 billion of customer funds are missing.

+Some customers in the Bahamas, where FTX was based, were able to recover some money, Ray said.
+That’s because the Bahamian government asked Bankman-Fried to let them get their money out of FTX while customers in other countries were blocked from doing so, Ray said.

 Ray, who took over FTX on Nov.
 11, told the committee that the problems at FTX were a cumulation of months or even years of bad decisions and poor financial controls.